 When should I seek help?

 Make an appointment with your pediatrician if your child’s unmindful or impetuous behavior becomes frequent, severe, or begins to affect his ability to get along at home or at school.
-If his teacher tells you there’s a problem — that your child can’t get halfway through a project or repeatedly disrupts lessons — you’ll want to follow up, but don’t assume this means ADHD.
+If his daycare provider or teacher tells you there’s a problem — that your child can’t get halfway through a project or sit still for a story — don’t take this as a diagnosis of ADHD.
 A physical or emotional problem could be making him unable to focus or excitable.
 Or he could have a learning disability such as dyslexia or a neurodevelopmental disorder that makes it hard for him to remember things or acquire language.
 (However, many kids with ADHD also have learning disabilities.)
 Your pediatrician can make a preliminary identification of such problems and refer you to someone who will thoroughly assess your child’s condition.

 What will my pediatrician do?

 She’ll perform a physical exam of your child and review your medical and social history.
 She may ask you about your pregnancy, other family members who have been diagnosed with ADHD, and any emotional difficulties your child has gone through.